 Before discussing how often a homeowner should change an AC filter, it is important to know exactly how air conditioning works and where the filter comes into play.

 Are All Filters Created Equal?

-No, filters come in a variety of sizes and types for HVAC systems, which is why it is important you know what kind of air filter replacement your system needs.
+No, filters come in a variety of sizes and types for HVAC systems, which is why it is important for you to know what kind of air filter replacement your system needs.
 The heating and air conditioning system also use the same filter for most setups.
 So, when speaking about filters, they are usually interchangeable.
 Filters are typically classified by type and the MERV Rating.
-Before discussing MERV ratings, let’s talk about types of filters.
+Before discussing MERV ratings, let’s talk about types of AC unit filters.

 Types of Heating & A/C filters

 Disposable filters are the most inexpensive type of filter and are only good to use once.
-These filters are typically made of fiberglass or polyester mesh, have a lower MERV rating, and their use is more geared towards protecting the HVAC system rather than providing clear air.
+These filters are typically made of fiberglass or polyester mesh, have a lower MERV rating, and their use is geared more towards protecting the HVAC system rather than providing clear air.

 Reusable filters are also made of fiberglass or polyester mesh; reusable filters are good because they can be reused (as the name suggests).
 When changing the filter, simply remove the reusable filter and wash them with a hose.
 Once dry, they can go back in the system.
 Like disposable filters, reusable filters don’t always have a high MERV rating and protect the system more than filtering the air.